mantidproject/mantid/docs/source/algorithms/ILLD7YIGPositionCalibration-v1.rst

 YIG peaks in the detector's scan are fitted separately using a Gaussian distribution.
 The fitting results are stored in a new workspace, where the Y axis contains the fitted peak centres and the X axis the calculated peak positions.

-The workspace containing the peak fitting results is then fitted using a `Multidomain` function of the form: `2theta_{fit} = m * (2.0 * asin(wavelength / 2d) + pixel_offset + bank_offset)`, where m is the bank slope, pixel_offset is the relative offset to the initial assumption of the position inside the detector bank, and bank_offset is the offset of the entire bank.
+The workspace containing the peak fitting results is then fitted using a `Multidomain` function of the form: $2theta_{fit} = m * (2.0 * asin(wavelength / 2d) + pixel_offset + bank_offset)$, where m is the bank slope, pixel_offset is the relative offset to the initial assumption of the position inside the detector bank, and bank_offset is the offset of the entire bank.
 This function allows to extract the information about the wavelength, detector bank slopes and offsets, and the distribution of detector offsets.

 Usage